Frans Snyders, Two Young lions pursue a Roebuck (detail)

 The Majestic Lion – The Lion from behind – The Roaring Lion – The Lion lying in ambush for the Attack – The Sleeping Lion (good to see the additional breathing holes in the lion’s palate) – The Lion resting at his Mother’s Side.

-Also with respect to their state evenly wonderful A-qualities
+Also with respect to their state evenly splendid A qualities

-of plates 1-6 forming the actual part of this impressive suite.
-Plates 7 & 8 rather a supplement because of different scenery – inside of a menagerie at Augsburg – and caption.
-The extremely wide margins between 7 and 12 cm top and below and 3.5 cm laterally resp.
+of the basic plates 1-6 of this quite magnificent suite – inspired by Marc de Bye’s 8-sheet set of 1664 after Paulus Potter? – whose plates 7 & 8 are to be considered rather a supplement since deviating in both scenery – inside of a menagerie at Augsburg – and caption.
+The splendidly wide margins between 7 and 12 cm top and below and 3.5 cm laterally resp.

 Rarely so fine .

 Offer no. 12,350 / EUR 2454. / export price EUR 2331. (c.
 US$ 2818.) + shipping

 As the Big Cats of each other ,

 Wintter, Joseph Georg (1751 Munich 1789).
 Panther and Lioness locked in fight.
 Before boulder lioness on her hind legs in the grip of a panther or jaguar taken hold of her.
 Black chalk over pencil sketching with some red for the inflicted wounds.
 Inscribed with the chalk lower right: JG(ligated)Wintter inv.
 11⅜ × 8⅜ in (288 × 212 mm).